 I fly in very remote areas.
 I also live off grid in the Yukon, far from cell service, landline and internet.
 The advent of personal satellite-based messaging devices was a godsend, allowing near-real-time text communications in areas that were previously incommunicado, or at best, where communications were unreliable to say the least.
 Remember HF SSB and the infuriating SBX11?
 How about VHF mobile phones?

-As soon as they came on the market, I bought both the inReach SE (original Delorme, not Garmin) and, a few years later, the Spot X. This is a real world comparison of these devices.
+As soon as they came on the market, I bought both the inReach SE (original Delorme, not Garmin) and, a few years later, the Spot X. I recently upgraded the Spot X to the Bluetooth model.
+This is a real world comparison of these devices.
 (I don’t have any experience with the newer Garmin inReach SE+, but in conversations with owners, it seems that most of my comments re the older device are still valid for the newer one.)

 To be fair, there are other options out there, such as satellite phones and satellite internet, but these are expensive to buy and run.
 The Spot X and inReach devices are inexpensive enough to be accessible to most anyone needing communications from just about anywhere.

-Message delivery times range from a few seconds to a few minutes (rarely, hours), and are closely related to device orientation and sky view.
+Notwithstanding the above, message delivery times normally range from a few seconds to a few minutes (rarely, hours), and are closely related to device orientation and sky view.
+Satellites come and go on a time scale of minutes, so the device may have to wait for a few minutes or more to connect to the network.

 Now the picky things, in no particular order: